movementbuff/offthegridgame/README.md

-**Updated 12 Dec 2024: Fixed issue caused by new scope system in today's update.
-Update to the newest version of "DeviceProfiles.ini" to resolve the issue.**
+**Updated 12 Dec 2024: Fixed "Red Scope" issue caused by texture quality settings in the config being incompatible with new scope system in todays update.
+Users must update to the newest version of "DeviceProfiles.ini" to resolve the issue.
+Alternatively you can simply delete the file "DeviceProfiles.ini" if preferred.**
 -